mvmd-org/mvmd-site/docs/backup/implementation/assets.md

 ### Storage Strategy Options

-Include information about how your asset is stored and accessed.
-For detailed implementation patterns, see the [Schema.org](../namespaces/schema-org.md) namespace documentation.
+Include information about how your asset is stored and accessed:

 ```json
 {